nasa/smd-open-science-guidelines/OSS_Guidance/Software_Management_Sharing.md

 Commercial software, that is software that is produced for the purposes of sale and includes software that would be classified as commercial-off-the-shelf (CoTS), is not included in the types of software that must be released as part of research awards.
 Software developed in a proprietary or commercial language, such as IDL or MATLab, is expected to be released if allowed by the license.

 ## Software Management Plans
 All SMD-funded scientific activities that are expected to produce software shall include a software management plan (SMP) describing how software will be managed, preserved, and released to comply with the requirements of SPD-41a.
 The software management plan may be one component of a broader [OSDMP](OSDMP.md).
-Though not required under SPD-41A, the OSDMP will be a required component of many proposals for SMD funding starting with ROSES-2023.
+Though not required under SPD-41A, the OSDMP is a required component of many proposals for SMD funding starting with ROSES-2023.

 At a minimum, a software management plan for SMD-funded research should include:
 * Descriptions of the software expected to be produced from the proposed activities, including types of software to be produced, how the software will be developed, and the addition of new features or updates to existing software.
 This can include the platforms used for development, project management, and community-based best practices to be included such as documentation, testing, dependencies, and versioning.